shamrin/placeholder1/DESIGN_DETAILS.md

 2. add information about the current user id to the query.
 The user id will be checked by database, because `CONSTRAINT`s.
 3. allow client-side mini-postgres implementation.
 At the beginning it could be a bare-bones implmentation, with very simple queries supported.

+## Interesting ideas

+* optimistic updates / caching does not to be perfect.
+It's enough if it works for some cases only.
+We will pick up the correct version eventually, through the server.

 ## Open questions

 * [ ] Client-vs-server synchronisation protocol